UNC Hospitals Laboratories

 Duke University Medical Center Laboratories

-Special Hematology: located at Duke South.
-From the H lot, take the H-3 bus to Duke South/Clinics.
-When you are at the front entrance to Duke South you will see an older building to the left (assuming you are facing the entrance).
-Go to the older looking building and take Entrance 2.
+Special Hematology: located at Duke South/ Clinics.
+When you are facing the front entrance to Duke South you will see an older building to the left.
+Go to this building and take Entrance 2.
 Special Heme is down the steps to the left.
 Rm 0216 Duke South, Orange Zone.

 Coagulation, Microbiology: From the Duke North lobby, walk straight past the information desk on the right.
 Continue to the right of the elevators and take the hall toward the cafeteria.
 Walk past the cafeteria entrance and along the "Garden Walk" to the CARL building.
 Take the elevator to the first floor and turn right.
 The Core laboratory is on your right.
 Microbiology is on your left.